kestra-io/docs/content/docs/15.how-to-guides/monitoring.md

 If you're running everything in Docker on the same machine, you will need to change your host address to `host.docker.internal` rather than localhost.
 ::

-We can start the Prometheus server using the following docker command:
+We can start the Prometheus server using the following docker command in the same directory as `prometheus.yml`:

 ```sh
 docker run -d -p 9090:9090 -v ./prometheus.yml:/etc/prometheus/prometheus.yml prom/prometheus